Isolated Dungeon Provincial Park is a sensory experience in Newfoundland, Canada.

 An obvious, weathered, wooden viewing platform, across the road from a small gravel parking area, contains an introductory sign which explains how the 'dungeon' was created and what it will eventually become under the relentless force of ocean waves.

 A short walk to another wooden platform at the cliff's edge overlooks the fascinating rock formations along the coastline topped by rolling and pristine green farming fields on the far side of Spillar's Cove.
-The gentle salt air breeze combined, with the sun on our faces and the surrealistic sound and beauty of the coastline is medication for the soul.
+The gentle, salt-air breeze combined with sun on the skin and the surrealistic sound and beauty of the coastline is medication for the soul.
 This is another place where it is important to 'Remember to Breathe'.